 - 12–15-year-olds will receive their 2nd vaccine, but not sooner than 12 weeks and this is likely to be done at schools and other centres

-Our invitations are being sent out in line with the 6 month gap since your last dose.
+Our invitations are being sent out in line with the recommended gap since your last dose.
 They are via SMS text to those with mobile phones, and to those without by email, letter, or a telephone call from our booking team.
 Once you receive your invite, you will be asked to book online via a 'link' or contact the booking line on 01425 611788 to book your appointments, Monday-Friday 08.30am - 1pm, if you have no access to internet.